cyborg-ai-git/evo_utility_colab-xterm/README.md

+> Thanks:
+>

-# colab-xterm
+# cyborgai-colab-xterm
-Colab-xterm allows you to open a terminal in a cell.
+CyborgAI Colab-xterm allows you to open a terminal in a cell with command injection support.

-# Usage

 1. Install package and load the extension
     ```
-    !pip install colab-xterm
+    !pip install cyborgai-colab-xterm
+    %load_ext cyborgai_colab_xterm
-    %load_ext colabxterm
+    ```ad_ext colabxterm
     ```
 2. Open a terminal
     ```